 Interpretive Reflection (IR)

-- FEASIBILITY: Is the idea manageable within the word-limit prescribed for the assignment?
-With limited words, write only after having fully developed your thoughts so you could state those as clearly and succinctly as possible.
+Since it’s about deep thinking, with limited words at your disposal, write only after having fully developed your thoughts so you could state those as clearly and succinctly as possible.

-- ILLUMINE: Does the IR offer something different/new or merely summarize?
-Will it be illuminating to your audience?
-Why should your classmates care about what you have to say
+ILLUMINE: Does the IR offer something different/new or merely summarize?
+Why should the intellectual community care about what you have to say?